Warburg Pincus steps up investment in China's urban renewal projects

-(Corrects to clarify Golden Union Assets is not an equity joint venture)

-SHANGHAI (Reuters) -Warburg Pincus is stepping up investment in China’s urban renewal and redevelopment sector, announcing on Wednesday the setup of a new platform that acquires under-utilised properties in Shanghai and Beijing and converts them into serviced apartments, creative offices, or mixed-use commercial projects.
+SHANGHAI, June 30 (Reuters) - Warburg Pincus (WP.UL)is stepping up investment in China's urban renewal and redevelopment sector, announcing on Wednesday the setup of a new platform that acquires under-utilised properties in Shanghai and Beijing and converts them into serviced apartments, creative offices, or mixed-use commercial projects.

 Golden Union Assets, jointly formed by the U.S. private equity giant and China's Golden Union Group, currently holds and manages 19 acquired properties worth 15 billion yuan ($2.32 billion), and expects assets under management to more than triple to 50 billion yuan in three years.

-Note: (This story corrects to clarify Golden Union Assets is not an equity joint venture)